SvenMichaelKlose/tunix/src/ultifs/README.md

 processed and the next time this routine is called the whole process begins again.

+## GETIN - Input character from channel

+In practice this routine operates identically to the CHRIN routine for all devices except for the keyboard.
+If the keyboard is the current input device this routine will get one character from the keyboard buffer.
+It depends on the IRQ routine to ; read the keyboard and put characters into the buffer.

+If the keyboard buffer is empty the value returned in the accumulator will be 0.

 ## CHROUT - output a character to channel

-This routine will output a character to an already opened channel.
+This routine will output the byte in the accumulator to an already opened channel.
 Use OPEN and CHKOUT to set up the output channel before calling this routine.
-If these calls are omitted, data will be sent to the default output device, device 3, the screen.
-The data byte to be output is loaded into the accumulator, and this routine is called.
-The data is then sent to the specified output device.
-The channel is left open after the call.
+If these calls are omitted, data will be sent to the default output device 3, the screen.

 NOTE: Care must be taken when using routine to send data to a serial device since data will be sent to all open output channels on the bus.
-Unless this is desired, all open output channels on the serial bus other than the actually intended destination channel must be closed by a call to the KERNAL close channel routine.
+Unless this is desired, all open output channels on the serial bus other than the actually intended destination channel must be closed by a call to CLOSE.

 ## LOAD - load RAM from a device